matviichukvv/Coffee-Shop-Inventory-Management/README.md

-# Coffee Shop inventory Management
+# Coffee Shop Inventory Management

 My client, a coffee shop owner, was struggling with inventory management and needed a way to track weekly income.
 To address these challenges, I developed a SQL-driven analysis and database design solution that streamlined operations and provided clear financial insights.